PurpleHominid/Project1-TraceBall/README.md

 ### II.
 Epic And User Stories

 ##### Epic

-I would like to create a game that
+I would like to create a web based game in which the player will have to move a square
 1. As a player, I would like to be able to play the game in a browser because I would be able to play it on multiple devices.
 2. As a player, I would want my character to follow my mouse cursor so that I can control it.
 3. As a player, I woud want the NPC to chase my character so that the game has challenge